wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 NIH trials may also employ adaptive designs, but the scrutiny from FDA on how adaptations affect statistical inferences is more intense.
 In FDA-regulated trials, changes in the design must be justified and approved, and the statistical methods must account for potential biases introduced by these adaptations (see [FDA Adaptive Design Guidance](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/adaptive-design-clinical-trials-drugs-and-biologics)).

 The FDA recently released updated guidance on using real-world evidence for regulatory submissions.
-This shift opens opportunities for biostatistics teams to leverage real-world data, but only if they understand the nuances of applying these new standards ([FDA Real-World Evidence Guidance](https://www.fda.gov/science-research/science-and-research-special-topics/real-world-evidence)).
+This shift opens opportunities for biostatistics teams to leverage real-world data, but only if they understand the nuances of applying these new standards (see [FDA Real-World Evidence Guidance](https://www.fda.gov/science-research/science-and-research-special-topics/real-world-evidence)).

 <h2 id="compliance-and-documentation">Compliance and Documentation</h2>